Vinyl Record Collecting

 The vinyl revival

 From the mid-2000s a sustained vinyl revival took hold.
 It was crystallised by the founding of Record Store Day, conceived by independent-store owners in Baltimore in 2007 and first held on 19 April 2008, which gave the format an annual cultural focal point and a steady stream of limited pressings.
-Sales climbed for well over a decade thereafter.
-According to the RIAA, vinyl albums outsold CDs by unit in the United States in 2022 (41 million vs. 33 million) for the first time since 1987, and did so again in 2023, a milestone confirming the format's transformation from nostalgia object to a durable mainstream market.
+Sales then climbed year after year.
+According to the RIAA, vinyl albums outsold CDs by unit in the United States in 2022 (41 million vs. 33 million) for the first time since 1987.
+The gap widened in 2023 (43 million vs. 37 million) and again in 2024, when vinyl reached 44 million units against 33 million CDs and posted its 18th consecutive year of growth, its highest revenue since 1984.
+The run of milestones confirms the format's shift from nostalgia object to a durable mainstream market.

 In practice